KyleRego/KyleRego.github.io/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

 did = mw.col.decks.id(deck_name)
 {% endhighlight %}

-Here we again using the Anki collection object which we can ask the Anki main window for.
-This object's `decks` attribute is an instance of the `DeckManager` class.
+Here we are again asking the Anki main window for the collection object.
+The collection object's `decks` method returns an instance of the `DeckManager` class.
 This has a method `id` which, as we see here, can take a deck name string argument and return the id of that deck.

 {% highlight Python %}
 mw.col.decks.select(did)
 {% endhighlight %}

-This finds a deck by id and sets that to be the current deck.
+This finds a deck in the collection by id and selects that as the current deck.

 {% highlight Python %}
 deck = mw.col.decks.get(did)